 - If you have a question about a waiver, contact Producer Licensing and Oversight's education analyst.

 CE requirements if Washington state is not your home state

 - Non-residents do not have to meet our CE requirements to renew their Washington state license.
 However, there are some education requirements for transacting long-term care insurance business.

-- There are also requirements for flood insurance education and annuity suitability training, but you may have met these education requirements in your home state.
+- There are also requirements for producers to complete flood insurance education, annuity suitability training, and long-term care education, but you may have met these education requirements in your home state.